 The certificate will be useful for students taking professional degrees in law, management, international relations, communication, education, fine arts, medicine, or public health where official recognition of African area studies expertise is advantageous.

 The African Studies Center offers funding to a sizable number of graduate students whose work focuses on Africa and who are seeking to complete the graduate certificate.
 Several Foreign Language Area Studies (FLAS) Fellowships are available annually to qualified candidates for the MA or PhD degrees who plan to specialize in African Studies and have an interest in learning an African language.

 Programs involving work in more than one department are encouraged.
 A Graduate Certificate in African Studies can be obtained by graduate students who fulfill basic requirements in African area studies within a degree program.

-For a full list of approved courses both within the Graduate School of Arts & Sciences and from the University’s other schools and colleges, please consult the center’s assistant director.
+For a full list of approved courses both within the Pardee School of Global Studies and from the University’s other schools and colleges, please consult the center’s assistant director.

 To receive the certificate, students must:

 - Successfully complete at least 16 hours of coursework from the African Studies core curriculum